mezw/mapbox-gl-js-docs/docs/pages/example/updating-choropleth.md

 - Mapbox GL JS
 prependJs:
 - "import Example from '../../components/example';"
-- "import html from './updating-choropleth.html';"
+- "import html from './updating-choropleth.html?code';"
+- "import iframe from './updating-choropleth.html?iframe';"
 ---

 This map uses 2014 U.S. Census data to create two layers.
 One layer contains a choropleth visualization for _state populations_, and one layer contains a choropleth visualization for _county populations_.